Junior Vet Camps

-What is the difference between Oxbow Junior Vet Camp and other animal-focused camps?
-Oxbow’s vet camp is designed specifically for youth interested in animal science and veterinary science.
+Oxbow’s vet camp is academic in nature and designed specifically for youth interested in animal science and veterinary science.
 Lessons and activities are focused on science-based principles and skills that veterinarians use every day to treat and diagnose their animal patients.
 Campers will also get to meet a live animal each day during our “Animal of the Day” session.

 - 2 snacks a day